 For more about Duluth with children, see Duluth rocks!

 International Wolf Center in Ely.
-In the Wolf Family Rendezvous, Jan.
-13-14, June 16-17 and Oct.
-20-21 in 2018, people can learn about the pack dynamics of wolves by spending a night camping in front of the wolf-viewing window of the center's auditorium.
+In the Wolf Family Rendezvous Jan.
+18-19, people can learn about the pack dynamics of wolves by spending a night camping in front of the wolf-viewing window of the center's auditorium.

 © Beth Gauper

 In Manitowoc, Wis., families can stay overnight in the USS Cobia.

 Cost is $75, $50 for youths 6-12, and includes a pizza dinner and continental breakfast.

 For Wolves After Dark on Feb.
 8-9, the minimum age is 12 and cost is $70.